I’m sure you agree with me when I say this:

 There’s one exception though.
 It’s the Ecosmart.

 They provide a limited lifetime warranty, meaning that if the unit is installed by a professional and you register it in 30 days after the purchase, you’ll get a lifetime warranty.
 Ecosmart will replace the parts if needed, or even replace the unit itself.

 You can save even more money if you apply for a rebate in your local utility.
 In case you didn’t know, you can get a rebate if you buy a certified energy-efficient unit.

-- 10 Best Electric Tankless Water Heater Reviews
+- 10 Best Electric Tankless Water Heaters Rating

 - Ecosmart ECO 27 Review – Best Electric Tankless Water Heater for Large Homes